Emanuel Benjamín

-Emanuel Benjamín de Santana Balbinot (born 14 July 2007) is a footballer who plays as a defender for Real Madrid C.
+Emanuel Benjamín de Santana Balbinot (born 14 July 2007) is a footballer who plays for Porto b.

-Born in Brazil, he represents Italy at youth level.
+Born in Brazil, he represents Italy e Spain at youth level.

 Early life

 Benjamín was born in Blumenau, Santa Catarina to Jefferson Alvés Balbinot and Marcela Regina de Sant'ana Balbinot.
 In Brazil, he started playing futsal, but in 2018 he and his family moved to Spain.

 He is of Italian descent; his grandparents are from Pievepelago, Emilia-Romagna, and he earned Italian citizenship as a result.
 His brothers, Samuel and Miguel, are also footballers for Atlético Madrid.

 Club career

-Benjamín started playing football instead of futsal when he moved to Spain, joining Complutense Alcalá and, one year later, Rayo Vallecano.
+Benjamín started playing football instead of futsal when he moved to Spain, joining Complutense and, one year later, Rayo Vallecano.

 During his first season at Rayo, he played as a forward, maintaining an average of one goal per game.
 However, due to his small frame, which was not suited for a true center forward, he was moved to the wing.

 In 2021 he moved to Getafe and then to Real Madrid "Juvenil A", making in his debuts season 4 goals in 24 games.